Day 24 – Thursday, February 19, 2026

 The explosion must have startled this dog

 The tour.
 Of the mine.
 What shall I say.
 It had way more smoke than fire.
-Loooong wait times at each station and thy were quite a few of.
-Selfie culture is rampant and by the time each member of each family found the appropriate angle to be photographed at in every possible combination...you know what I mean.
+Loooong wait times at each station and there were quite a few of them.
+Selfie culture is rampant and by the time each member of each family found the appropriate angle to be photographed in every possible combination... you know what I mean.

 We started an hour later than planned.
 The first photo opp, supposed to be 5 minutes, turned out to be 25.
 Then came the ghost town that had been abandoned some 20 years ago.
-I have no idea what we were doung there for roughly an hour (selfie, selfie, selfie).
-You can find a lot miore foresaken and forgotten industrial zones at a lot of places in Hungary or many other places in Eastern Europe.
+I have no idea what we were doing there for roughly an hour (selfie, selfie, selfie).
+You can find a lot more forsaken and forgotten industrial zones in many places in Hungary or elsewhere in Eastern Europe.

 Not too interesting ghost town